LailaDante/stremio-client-demo/README.md

 ## Does it use the same logic as the desktop app?
 **Yes, the absolutely same logic, except**:

 1. Stremio has a user log-in, and utilizes only the enabled add-ons by the user.
-This utilizes all add-ons served by the tracker.
+This utilizes all add-ons found.
-2. The desktop app caches received results in [linvodb](http://github.com/Stremio/linvodb3), while this always loads them on demand
+2. The desktop app has other pages, such as Board

 **But all in all, if an add-on works here, it should work on the desktop app and the mobile app.**